vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - `index` integrates with [linguistic](../linguistics.html) processing and is matched using [match:text](../reference/schema-reference.html#match).

-- `attribute` does not integarte with lingustic processing and is matched using [match:word](../reference/schema-reference.html#match).
+- `attribute` does not integrate with linguistic processing and is matched using [match:word](../reference/schema-reference.html#match).

 With `index` Vespa builds inverted index data structures which roughly consists of: